StratusFearMe21/grezi-next/README.md

 - Semantic tokens support (Syntax highlighting in non tree-sitter editors, eg. VSCode)
 - Inlay hints for edges and slide numbers
 - Errors and diagnostics support
-- Hot reloading on save
+- Hot reloading as you type
 - Snippet for copying down the previous slide and removing exited objects
 - Automatic "Hello World" boilerplate for empty files